COMPUTER ARCHITECTURES-FOUNDATIONS

 The course aims at the following results.

-- Will be able to recognize and understand the theoretical foundations and techniques for designing the main components of a computer.
+- Be able to recognise and understand the theoretical foundations and techniques for designing the main components of a computer.

-- Will be familiar with the digital information representation and the Boolean logic operations.
+- Be familiar with the digital information representation and the Boolean logic operations.

-- Will understand the complexity of modern computer architectures and their influence on software design and performance.
+- Understand the complexity of modern computer architectures and their influence on software design and performance.

 - Basics of mathematics and logic.